nayfin/tft-library/projects/tft-library/README.md

 ## We've moved

 We are migrating all modules into distinct libraries under a nx workspace.
 Find us on github [here](https://github.com/nayfin/tft) under the `libs` folder.
-So far only a few modules have been migrated: dynamic-forms (renamed crisp-forms), validation-handling (renamed form-validation-handler).
-There is a new library, interact, too!
+So far only a few modules have been migrated: dynamic-forms (renamed `crispr-forms`), validation-handling (renamed `form-validation-handler`).
+There is a new library, `interact`, too!
 It is an Angular wrapper for the fantastic [interactjs](https://interactjs.io/) drag and drop library, give it a look.

 We are making this change because having all these disparate modules in one library sucks.
-Consumers are forced to download a lot of dependencies they probably didn't just to use a single feature of the library.
+Consumers are forced to download a lot of dependencies they probably didn't need just to use a single feature of the library.

 ## Description

-This is a library of components built with Angular Material Angular Flex-Layout and Angular InstantSearch.
+This is a library of components built with Angular Material Angular Flex-Layout and Angular InstantSearch and Firebase.

 This library is in pre-alpha.
 Breaking changes will occur often and documentation will be limited.
 As of right now I am the only contributor to the project, so it's hard to do all the things required to have a robust, stable, well-tested library.
 That being said Version 8.0.0 brings a lot of really nice features, especially to the DynamicForms piece.
 From here the focus will be on organizing the source, stabilizing the API, building robust docs and examples, and back-filling unit test before V9.
 Additionally, all modules will be abstracted into a separate libraries, this way end users can cherry pick the pieces they need instead of having to pull in all code and dependencies.